Slapstick of Another Kind: Release

 This film was released in Europe in 1982, but did not see a US release until March 1984 at the Pacific's Picwood Theatre in Los Angeles.
 It was released to cable television as Slapstick.
 There are two different versions, the 1982 version running 84 minutes, and the 1984 version, running 82 minutes.
-Lewis promoted the US release on the March 21, 1984 episode of The Tonight Show Starring Johnny Carson.
+Jerry Lewis promoted the US release on the March 21, 1984 episode of The Tonight Show Starring Johnny Carson.

 Reception

 Gene Siskel and Roger Ebert panned the film in their show At the Movies.
 Siskel described it as "the single worst movie of 1984", saying it was shockingly bad, insensitive, cruel, boring, unfunny and cheaply made.
 He summed up by proposing that film encyclopedias "ought to have an entry called Bad Movie and the illustration ought to be a still photo from Slapstick of Another Kind...
 The best thing that could ever happen to this film is that it never be shown anywhere."
 Ebert concurred, describing the film as offensive, unsavory and painful.
 However, Siskel & Ebert did not mention the film on their "Worst of 1984" special show.

 In At Millennium's End: New Essays on the Work of Kurt Vonnegut, Kevin Alexander Boon said that the film "circumvents everything that is intelligent about Vonnegut's fiction" and that it is one of the worst adaptations of Vonnegut's work.

-Leonard Maltin praised the performances of Jerry Lewis and Sam Fuller, but described the film as "appalling".
+Leonard Maltin praised the performances of Jerry Lewis and Samuel Fuller, but described the film as "appalling".

-Lewis was nominated for the Golden Raspberry for Worst Actor for his role in this film.
+Lewis was nominated for the Golden Raspberry Award for Worst Actor for his role in this film at the 5th Golden Raspberry Awards.

 Nathan Rabin, writing for The A.V.
 Club, called the film "a crass violation of everything Vonnegut stood for".